wyattlam1/wyattlam1.github.io/_posts/2012-02-02-seeing-the-world-through-my-camera.markdown

 ---
 layout:     post
 title:      "Seeing the World Through My Camera"
 date:       2012-02-02
+type:       blog
 categories: photography
 ---
 Photography is my favorite hobby.
 I absolutely love taking pictures with my DSLR and do so every chance I get.
 If I’m not out taking pictures, I’m either perusing photography blogs, browsing people’s pictures, or researching camera gear.
 I have learned a great deal regarding photography over the years and it has gradually become more than just a hobby.
 Learning to take pictures has changed the way I view the world around me.
 Instead of seeing my surroundings through my eyes, photography has taught me to see it through my camera.